 - Patrons are also encouraged to continue using the boosted WiFi from OPL’s parking lots between 7 a.m. and 10 p.m.

-- There will be no in-person programming for the remainder of the year, and patrons are invited to join us online for free, virtual programs for all ages.
+- There will be no in-person programming until further notice, and patrons are invited to join us online for free, virtual programs for all ages.

 - Test-proctoring services will not be available.